SineAndie/APAM/README.md

 curv_age_plot <- make.curv.plots(curv_age)
 ```

-## How to quiet RcppeEigen warnings
+## How to quiet RcppEigen warnings

 Note: this is the workaround that has worked for me on *Windows*, but am
 open to any advice on more efficient/better methods.